What is the contribution of gravitational infall on the mass assembly of star-forming clouds? A case study in a numerical simulation of the interstellar medium: Method: gravitational contribution to the motion of tracers

 \subsubsection{Resimulation with tracer particles}

-Figure~\ref{fig:fullsim} shows the face-on column density of the the full simulation box from 64 to 94 Myr.
+Figure~\ref{fig:fullsim} shows the face-on column density of the full simulation box from 64 to 94 Myr.
 We focus on a giant star-forming region, after the simulation has evolved sufficiently for at least one generation of stars to have formed and produced feedback.
 The region we study is a 100~pc-wide overdensity forming at $t \approx 64$~Myr and destroyed by stellar feedback ~20~Myr later\footnote{Typical lifetimes of observed clouds in nearby galaxies are similar \citep{chevanceLifecycleMolecularClouds2020}.}.
-It can bee seen in the middle-top part of the column density maps of Figure \ref{fig:fullsim}.
+It can be seen in the middle-top part of the column density maps of Figure \ref{fig:fullsim}.
 We specifically examine the 10 Myr timespan just before star formation starts within this cloud complex, re-simulating from $t_s = 74$~Myr until $t_e = 84$~Myr.
 The starting snapshot satisfies two criteria: \begin{enumerate} \item SN-driven turbulence is well developed, with the first generation of massive stars having already exploded. \item It contains a clearly identifiable complex of clouds, which have not yet formed stars. \end{enumerate}

 We inject tracer particles to follow the gas flow, using the implementation of \cite{pichonRiggingDarkHaloes2011} and \cite{duboisFeedingCompactBulges2012}.
 One tracer is placed per cell, so that there are 63~705~314 tracer particles in total, with each one initially assigned the cell’s mass.
 Tracers follow the gas velocity computed with a cloud-in-cell scheme, assuming their volume equals that of the current cell.